STAT545-UBC/STAT545-UBC-original-website/git02_git-clients.md

 * [SourceTree](http://www.sourcetreeapp.com) is a free, powerful Git(Hub) client that I highly recommend.
 It was my first Git client and is still my favorite for nontrivial Git tasks.
 Available for Mac and Windows.

-* GitHub also offers free Git(Hub) clients for [Windows](https://windows.github.com/) or [Mac](https://mac.github.com/).
-We [do not recommend the Windows client](git01_git-install.html#git-installation-windows) for use in the class.
-We [recommend the Mac client with reservations](git01_git-install.html#git-installation-mac).
+* GitHub also offers [a free Git(Hub) client](https://desktop.github.com/) for Windows and Mac.
+We [do not recommend it for Windows users](git01_git-install.html#git-installation-windows) for use in the class.
+We [recommend it for Mac users with reservations](git01_git-install.html#git-installation-mac).
 What do we object to?
 The degree of hand-holding offered by these two clients borders on hand-*cuffs*.

 * A free multi-platform Git(Hub) client is [SmartGit](http://www.syntevo.com/smartgit/).